Marklogic-retired/marklogic-data-hub/marklogic-data-hub-spark-connector/spark-test-project/README.md

 requires Java 8):

     ./gradlew ingestDatabook

+For the streaming demo run:

+    ./gradlew ingestDatabookViaStreamTest

+Once ingested the data can be exported via:

+    ./gradlew queryDatabook

 The default host/username/password are defined in the gradle.properties file in this directory.
 You can override these via the gitignore'd gradle-local.properties file, or via the command line: